bimdata/documentation-old/doc_sphinx/tutorials/viewer_sdk.rst

 .. note::

-    It's not the most performant way, but it's the simplest and the Viewer loads many mega-bytes models anyway.
+    It's not the most performant way, but it's the simplest, and the Viewer loads many mega-bytes models anyway.

 You can either copy-paste this file in your environment and load it at your convenience, or you can publish it on NPM.
 To publish it, update the ``package.json`` file with the proper information.
 Then run the **npm publish** command.